The Norman Conquest

 Dovey Settlers in United States in the 19th Century

-- Ann Dovey, aged 33, who emigrated to the United States from Ballymote, in 1895
+- Ann Dovey, aged 33, who immigrated to the United States from Ballymote, in 1895

 Dovey Settlers in United States in the 20th Century

-- Charles E. Dovey, aged 23, who emigrated to the United States from Brantford England, in 1907
+- Charles E. Dovey, aged 23, who immigrated to the United States from Brantford England, in 1907

 - Edna Grace Dovey, aged 12, who landed in America from Worcester, England, in 1907